erikvanmechelen/wind/manuscript/77mistakes.md

 Pay attention to this!

-## No. 39 Failing to Negotiate
+## No. 39 Oversharing

-Stand tall and negotiate.
+There is a benefit of sharing your specific moves and showing other players your reliability.

+However, this can be used against you, so be wary of doing this at key junctures.

 ## No. 38 Judging People